Your cart is empty

 Occasional sweating is harmless.
 It is cause for concern if:

-• your child sweats heavily without being wrapped up warm,
+• your child sweats heavily without being warmly wrapped up,

-• your baby seems unusually pale or tired.
+• your baby looks unusually pale or exhausted.

 1. Keep an eye on the room temperature – 16–18 °C is ideal.

-2. Use a breathable cotton sleeping bag instead of a blanket – this way your baby won't be able to kick free and will be less likely to overheat.
+2. Use a light cotton sleeping bag instead of a blanket – this way your baby can't kick free and will overheat less.

-5. Check regularly – feel your baby's neck.
+5. Check regularly – feel the back of your baby's neck.
 If it's comfortably warm and dry, the temperature is right.

-No matter how careful parents are, you can never be completely sure whether you're keeping an eye on the temperature.
-This is exactly where MARY by sticklett comes in:
+Even with the best parental attention, you can never be completely sure you're keeping an eye on your temperature.
+That's exactly where MARY by sticklett comes in:

 • regular temperature monitoring,